Consensys/go-corset/README.md

 - [`go-corset compile`](#compile).
 This command allows one to compile a given set of Corset source files into a single binary file.
 This is useful for packaging up constraints for use with other tools, etc.
 - [`go-corset debug`](#debug).
 This command provides various ways of examining a given set of constraints.
-For example, one can print out the low level arithmetic intermediate representation (AIR) which is generated; or, one can generate summary statistics (e.g. number of columns, number of constraints, etc); or, look at any metadata embedded within a binary constraint file, etc.
+This is useful (amongst other things) for checking how certain constraints are compiled, or to look at summary statistics, etc.
 - [`go-corset inspect`](#inspect).
 This command provides an interactive trace visualisation tool to assist debugging.
-This is not graphical, but runs in a terminal and supports general queries over the trace (e.g. find a row where column `CT > 0`, etc).
 - [`go-corset trace`](#trace).
 This command allows ones to inspect and/or manipulate a given trace file in various ways.
-For example, one can obtain statistical information such as the total number of cells contained within; or, the number of unique elements in a given column; or, to print the values of certain columns on specific rows;
-  or, to convert the trace file into a different format (e.g. JSON) or trim the trace file in some way (e.g. keeping only the first `n` rows, etc); or, to view any metadata embedded within the trace file.

 ### Check

+The `go-corset check` command is used to check that one (or more) traces satisfy (i.e. are accepted by) a set of constraints.

 ### Compile

+The `go-corset compile` command is used to build a binary constraint (`bin`) file from a given set of source constraint (`lisp`) files.
+During this process, metadata can be added to the `bin` file as desired (e.g. `-Dcommit="0xabcdef01234"`).
+Likewise, the default value of any externalised constants can be set
+(e.g. `-Smyevm.GAS_LIMIT=0x1000`).

 ### Debug

+The `go-corset debug` command provides insights into a given set of constraints.
+For example, one can print out the low level arithmetic intermediate representation (AIR) which is generated; or, one can generate summary statistics (e.g. number of columns, number of constraints, etc); or, look at any metadata embedded within a binary constraint file, etc.

+Useful options here include:

+- `--constrants` will show the set of externalised constants defined in the given constraints, along with their default values.

+- `--metadata` for a `bin` file, this will show any embedded metadata.

+- `--stats` will show summary statistics for a given set of constraints, such as the number of columns, constraints, lookups, etc.  **NOTE:** this requires one of `--air/--mir/--hir` to be specified (i.e. as lower level representations have more columns and constraints, etc).

+- `--spillage` will show the spillage determined for each module in the given constraints.

 ### Inspect

+The `go-corset inspect` command provides an interactive trace visualisation tool, primarily intended to assist debugging.
+The tool is not graphical and runs in a terminal.
+The tool supports general queries over the trace (e.g. find a row where column `CT > 0`, etc).

 ### Trace

+The `go-corset trace` command allows ones to inspect and/or manipulate a given trace file in various ways.
+For example, one can obtain statistical information such as the total number of cells contained within; or, the number of unique elements in a given column; or, to print the values of certain columns on specific rows; or, to convert the trace file into a different format (e.g. JSON) or trim the trace file in some way (e.g. keeping only the first `n` rows, etc); or, to view any metadata embedded within the trace file.

+Useful options here include:

+- `--columns` shows column-level statistics (e.g. number of lines, unique elements, etc).
+Use `-f` to filter columns of interest.

+- `--metadata` shows any embedded metadata within the trace.

+- `--modules` shows module-level statistics (e.g. number of columns, lines, or cells, etc)

+- `--out` allows one to write out the trace file in a given format (currently either `lt` or `json`).
+This can be used to convert one (or more traces) into a different format, and/or trim a given trace to some range of rows, or set of columns, etc.

+- `--print` shows actual rows of the trace.
+Use `--start` and `--end` to determine the range of rows to show, along with `-f` to filter by module or column name, etc.

+In addition, the `go-corset trace diff` subcommand allows one to compare two traces, which is useful to identify any small differences between traces.

 ## Developer Setup